wirzka/pwnfier/README.md

 Monitoring the confidentiality of any account.
 I've created it just for educational purpose and I am not a professional dev.

-Feel free to show me better way to do it.
+Feel free to show me better ways to do it.

 ## Authors